 - Research: Conduct research on board leadership diversity

 - Advocacy: Create awareness about the lack of diversity in these critical leadership roles

-We are the only forum exclusively connecting female Chairs, Vice-Chairs, and Lead Directors of for-profit firms.
+We are the only forum exclusively connecting female Chairs, Vice-Chairs, Lead Directors, and Committee Chairs of for-profit firms.
 The power of our “collective” is both inspirational and unique.

-We host quarterly Expert Speaker Series and Peer Roundtables where the agenda is geared towards curated topics that we, as a forum, assign and deem important.
+We host monthly Expert Speaker Series and Peer Roundtables where the agenda is geared towards curated topics that we, as a forum, assign and deem important.
 We welcome both opportunities and obstacles and promise a transparent and trusted environment for all to speak openly.
-We believe our collective voices will be uniquely suited to elevate a public conversation on Women in Board Leadership – and defiantly as Chairs, Vice-Chairs, and Lead Directors.
+We believe our collective voices will be uniquely suited to elevate a public conversation on Women in Board Leadership – and defiantly as Chairs, Vice-Chairs, Lead Directors, and Committee Chairs.